mateega/metau-social-investing/README.md

 15. Set up trade info page (TradingView API used)
 16. Give trade recommendations on trade page (optional, if I feel that the trade search page is too blank) [trade pages complete]
 17. Set up chat for each group
+18. Make custom charts for the trade:info page using past data
+19.